Chirag-ahir/JAVA-All-Basic/README.md

 What is JDBC ?<br>
 JDBC is an abbreviation for JAVA Database connector.
 JDBC is an abstraction layer used to establish connectivity between an existing Database and a java application.

+What is JCA ?<br>
+Java Cryptography Architecture provides a plateform and gives architecture and APIs for encryption and decryption.
+JCA is used by the developer to combine the application with the security measure.
+It helps in performing the third party security rules.

 What is Session Management ?<br>
 Session management refers to the process of securely handling multiple requests to a web-based application or service from a single user or entity.

 What is Spring Framework ?<br>
 The Spring Framework is an application framework and inversion of control container for the Java platform.